This support guide explains how to set up your domain to connect to your Rocketspark website.

 Please Note: When entering the @ symbol, please either enter @ OR yourdomain.com as the @ symbol will automatically bring your domain name to replace it.

-Quick reference DNS settings.
+Quick Reference DNS settings to get your website & Rocketspark Emails live.
 Please read on for instructions.

 |@||TXT||v=spf1 include:emailsrvr.com ~all|